hpcugent/vsc_user_docs/mkdocs/docs/HPC/multi_job_submission.md

 ### Time limits for work items

-Sometimes, the execution of a work item takes long than expected, or worse, some work items get stuck in an infinite loop.
+Sometimes, the execution of a work item takes longer than expected, or worse, some work items get stuck in an infinite loop.
 This situation is unfortunate, since it implies that work items that could successfully execute are not even started.
 Again, the Worker framework offers a